wafrifa/alx-system_engineering-devops/0x00-shell_basics/README.md

-This displays the contents of a directory
+This changes directory to home